 - Q How does an epidural hematoma affect the body?

-- Q What is an epidural hematoma?
+- Q What causes an epidural hematoma?